Polynomial size linear programs for problems in P: From Circuits to Polytopes

-If $\bar{x}$ has a "no" answer then $z=c^T \bar{x} + d \bar{w} = m$, since $\bar{w}=0$.
-In this case the optimum $z^*$ may be obtained at a fractional vertex $(x,w,s)$.
-But then, as observed, $c^Tx < m$.
-Since $w \leqslant 1$ we must have $z^* = c^Tx + dw = m+d-\epsilon_{\bar{x}}$, for some $\epsilon_{\bar{x}} > 0$.
-So if $d < \epsilon_{\bar{x}}$ then $z^* = m$ is unique and obtained at $(\bar{x}, \bar{w}, \bar{s})$.
-By choosing $d < min\{\epsilon_x~:~ x \in \{0,1\}^q \}$ we obtain the final part of the second condition of Definition \ref{def:wef}.
-The lemma follows.
-We remark that a suitable value of $d$ (with a polynomial sized encoding) can be computed using Hadamard bounds on determinants. \end{proof} Theorem \ref{main_thm} follows from Lemmas \ref{01} and \ref{wef}.
-Since there is no limitation of uniformity on the circuits used, the theorem holds for all decision problems in {\bf P/poly}.
+Since $Q$ has the $x$-0/1 property the maximum of $c^Tx$ over $Q$ is obtained at $c^T\bar{x}=m$ at the unique vertex $(\bar{x}, \bar{w}, \bar{s})$ of $Q$.
+For any other $(x,w,s) \in Q$, since $x$ is in the $q$-cube and not equal to $\bar{x}$, we have $c^Tx < m$ and, since $w \leqslant 1$, $z=c^Tx +dw <m+d$.
+Therefore, if $\bar{x}$ has a ``yes'' answer then $w=1$, $z^*=m+d$ and $(\bar{x}, \bar{w}, \bar{s})$ is the unique optimum solution.
+Otherwise $z^*<m+d$.
+The lemma follows. \end{proof} Theorem \ref{main_thm} follows from Lemmas \ref{01} and \ref{wef}.
+Since there is no limitation of uniformity on the circuits used, the theorem holds for all decision problems in $\Ppoly$.
 Since each gate in the circuit gives rise to 4 inequalities and one new variable, we have the following corollary. \begin{corollary} Let $X$ be a decision problem with corresponding polytope $P$ defined by (\ref{CH2}).
-A set of circuits for $X$ with size $p(n)$ generate a WEF $Q$ for $P$ with $4p(n)$ inequalities and variables. \end{corollary}
+A set of circuits for $X$ with size $p(n)$ generates a WEF $Q$ for $P$ with at most $4p(n)$ inequalities and variables. \end{corollary}

-In this section we showed how to construct a poly-size LP from a poly-size circuit so that the optimum solution of the LP gives the output of the circuit.
+In this section we showed how to construct a polynomial size LP from a polynomial size circuit so that the optimum solution of the LP gives the output of the circuit.
 However it is not immediately clear how to use this to obtain a polytope for the perfect matching problem.
 It would be required to convert Edmonds' algorithm to a family of circuits.
 In the next section we bypass this step by showing how to convert a simple pseudocode directly into a polytope without first computing a circuit (See Theorem \ref{thm:pseudocode_to_lp}).
-This can be used to convert poly-time algorithms into poly-size LPs directly.
+This can be used to convert polynomial time algorithms into polynomial size LPs directly.

 We would like to remark that our construction in Theorem \ref{thm:pseudocode_to_lp} of a WEF from a pseudocode may not be optimal.
 For example, it would be possible to get roughly $O(T(n)\log T(n))$- size circuits simulating a given $T(n)$-time bounded Turing machine (see, e.g., Chapter 1 of \cite{book:arora-barak}) from which we can construct a WEF with $O(T(n)\log T(n))$ inequalities.
 But since Turing Machines are not commonly used for designing algorithms, we leave the interested reader to check whether a similar idea can be used to define a WEF with smaller size.